ngimel/pytorch-1/README.md

 <p align=center><img width="30%" src="docs/source/_static/img/tensor_illustration.png" /></p>

-PyTorch provides Tensors that can live either on the CPU or the GPU, and accelerate compute by a huge amount.
+PyTorch provides Tensors that can live either on the CPU or the GPU, and accelerate it is used to compute by a huge amount.

-We provide a wide variety of tensor routines to accelerate and fit your scientific computation needs such as slicing, indexing, math operations, linear algebra, reductions.
+We can  provide a wide variety of tensor routines to accelerate and fit your scientific computation needs such as slicing, indexing, math operations, linear algebra, reductions.
 And they are fast!